-Our product sales consist of a single performance obligation that the Company satisfies at a point in time.
-We recognize product revenue when the following events have occurred: (a) the Company has transferred physical possession of the products, (b) the Company has a present right to payment, (c) the customer has legal title to the products, and (d) the customer bears significant risks and rewards of ownership of the products.
+Product sales for medical devices consist of a single performance obligation that the Company satisfies at a point in time.
+The Company recognizes product revenue when the following events have occurred: (a) the Company has transferred physical possession of the products, (b) the Company has a present right to payment, (c) the customer has legal title to the products, and (d) the customer bears significant risks and rewards of ownership of the products.
 Based on the shipping terms specified in the sales agreements and purchase orders, these criteria are generally met when the products are shipped from the Company's facilities ("FOB origin", which is the Company's standard shipping terms).
-As a result, we determined that the customer is able to direct the use of, and obtain substantially all of the benefits from, the products at the time the products are shipped.
-We may, at our discretion, negotiate different shipping terms with customers which may affect the timing of revenue recognition.
-Standard payment terms for our customers are generally 30 to 60 days after the Company transfers control of the product to its customer.
+As a result, the Company determined that the customer is able to direct the use of, and obtain substantially all of the benefits from, the products at the time the products are shipped.
+The Company may, at its discretion, negotiate different shipping terms with customers which may affect the timing of revenue recognition.
+The Company's standard payment terms for its customers are generally 30 to 60 days after the Company transfers control of the product to its customer.
+The Company allows returns of defective disposable merchandise if the customer requests a return merchandise authorization from the Company.

-Customers may also purchase a maintenance plan from the Company, which requires that we service the STREAMWAY System for a period of one year subsequent to the one-year anniversary date of the original STREAMWAY System invoice.
+Customers may also purchase a maintenance plan for the medical devices from the Company, which requires the Company to service the STREAMWAY System for a period of one year subsequent to the one-year anniversary date of the original STREAMWAY System invoice.
 The maintenance plan is considered a separate performance obligation from the product sale, is charged separately from the product sale, and is recognized over time (ratably over the one-year period) as maintenance services are provided.
-A time-elapsed output method is used to measure progress because we transfer control evenly by providing a stand-ready service.
-We have determined that this method provides a faithful depiction of the transfer of services to our customers.
+A time-elapsed output method is used to measure progress because the Company transfers control evenly by providing a stand-ready service.
+The Company has determined that this method provides a faithful depiction of the transfer of services to its customers.